nao1215/sqly/README.md

 ## Flags

-sqly is flag-driven and has no subcommands: use `sqly --help` and `sqly --version`, not `sqly help` or `sqly version` (those are read as input paths).
-Helper commands such as `.tables` and `.import` run inside the shell or batch stdin mode, not as arguments.
+sqly has no subcommands: `sqly --help`, not `sqly help`.
+Twelve flags, in five groups — input, query, output, inspection, and the two meta ones.
+Everything else, including writing changes back, is a dot-command inside the shell.

-The [reference](https://nao1215.github.io/sqly/reference/) lists every flag, the table name rules, and the exit codes.
+The [reference](https://nao1215.github.io/sqly/reference/) lists every flag and what it applies to, the multi-result rules, the table name rules, and the exit codes.

 ## Limitations